CarmenGV/Doubly_Linked_List/README.md

 # Doubly_Linked_List
-Creates a class that creates a doubly linked list
+This code creates a doubly-linked list class (DDList) with fast accessing using an internal index.
+The index is an array-based list that stores references to nodes.